 I would much rather be saving $400 per month to put towards an awesome vacation or treating myself to a spa facial, not buying breakfast burritos and salads at work.

 Moral of the story is, if you are like me and you spend money on food at work, that is one of the easiest things to cut back on and you will instantly start putting more money in your pocket.

 To be successful, you need to prepare a head of time.
 If your mornings are anything like mine you are most likely always racing against the clock as you are getting ready, sipping coffee, taking the dog out etc.

 So many mornings I would awake with good intentions and think to myself “okay, today is the day I get on track.”
 But then of course I would not be prepared, I would run out of time to make myself lunch and think that I could just skip lunch time, but then of course lunch rolls around and I find myself starving and then boom, money out the window for a rice bowl.

 Now I set aside some time on Sunday and prep my lunches for the week.
-I will either make a big crockpot full of soup or make salads.
-I could eat salad every single day.
+I will make a big crockpot full of soup or make salads.
+Salad is a type of food I could eat every single day.
 I don’t get sick of it.
 Maybe its because salads can have so many variations which keep them interesting.